kmmndr/ramenu/README.md

     # /lib/ramenu/menus/html_builder.rb
     module Ramenu
       module Menus
-        # The HtmlBuilder is an html5 breadcrumb builder.
+        # The HtmlBuilder is an html5 menu builder.
-        # It provides a simple way to render breadcrumb navigation as html5 tags.
+        # It provides a simple way to render menu navigation as html5 tags.
+        # It may be used to display breadcrumbs-like menu or site menu, it is just a question of css.
         #
         # To use this custom Builder pass the option :builder => BuilderClass to the `render_ramenu` helper method.
         #